 Criteria Assessment Comments 8b.
 Projects must describe the expected cultural benefits of their proposal.
 In doing so, they must address the following: the anticipated cultural benefits to the local community, region or state their project's strategy for increasing the cultural benefit to participants and their communities (e.g. local sourcing of goods, services and labour) Meets requirement 8c.
 Projects over \$3 million must identify cultural heritage sites and manage any impacts in accordance with relevant Commonwealth and State laws.
 Not applicable 9.
 Program design should include close engagement with community and industry leaders 9a.
-The proponent must consult with industry bodies, IIOs, local governments or regional development organisations, or investment corporations on relevant strategic regional projects, and consider community support Meets requirement Stakeholder engagement has occurred.
+The proponent must consult with industry bodies, IIOs, local governments or regional development organisations, or investment corporations on relevant strategic regional projects, and consider community support Meets requirement Close engagement with key stakeholders was undertaken.
 9b.
 The consultation should focus on increasing water use efficiency in ways that address industry, network/system and local/regional priorities, future needs and risks and may include research and extension services Meets requirement 10.
 Where practical, seek to develop and implement integrated implementation of efficiency measures to maximise benefits to the irrigation network and local enterprises 10a.
 Programs or projects must focus on increasing water use efficiency in ways that address industry, network/system and local/regional priorities, future needs and risks and may include research and extension services.
-This would include integrated proposals Meets requirement This criteria has been addressed in other areas - no areas of concern.
+This would include integrated proposals Meets requirement The project supports regional economies and the engagement with stakeholders was undertaken.
 11. Monitoring and evaluation, including of socio-economic outcomes, should be built into programs and used to regularly review and adapt programs as required 11a.
-The Commonwealth will develop a monitoring and evaluation framework to assess the progress of projects in real time, post-approval Meets requirement The MERI framework will apply.
+The Commonwealth will develop a monitoring and evaluation framework to assess the progress of projects in real time, post-approval Meets requirement The MERI framework will be applied to this project.

 Criteria Assessment Comments 12.
 Projects must deliver real water savings and not result in profiteering or rorting 12a.
-Projects must not allow participants to individually profit without creating water savings Meets requirement This proposal does not result in profitability or rorts.
-13. Projects should identify improved capacity to respond to changes in business environment including drought and climate resilience Meets requirement This project provides greater flexibility to changes in the environment.
+Projects must not allow participants to individually profit without creating water savings Meets requirement This proposal was professionally assessed with water savings confirmed.
+13. Projects should identify improved capacity to respond to changes in business environment including drought and climate resilience Meets requirement This project provides greater flexibility to changing circumstances.
 13a.
 Provide information on how the project will improve resilience to climate variability